Netflix/falcor/documentation/router.md

 {path: ["genreList", 2, "name"], value: "New Releases"}
 ~~~

-If they route handler does not to emit a PathValue for a corresponding path.
+If the route handler does not to emit a PathValue for a path that it is passed, the Router will

 Once we retrieve the genre list from the genrelist service, we can use the map function to create a PathValue for each index the route matched.
             // If that were the case, we would need to return a Promise of an